vsao/SKILL/Pcell/README.md

 ```
 The following messages appear in CIW and the PCell myCell1 layout is generated in the myLib library.
 ```
-Generating Pcell for 'myCell1 layout'.
+Generating Pcell for 'pcell1 layout'. t
-Loading le.cxt
-Loading drdEdit.cxt
-Loading soi.cxt
 ```
 The newly generated PCell can be tested as follows:

 Click on  `CIW: File > Open > Cellview`, and open the cell named `lab` in myLib library.
-Place an instance of myLib/myCell1/layout in it.
+Place an instance of TestSkill/pcell1/layout in it.
 Modify w and l in the Properties form and note the changes in the PCell layout.
 For example, change w from 0.2 to 0.3.

 The next step is to create CDF information for the PCell.
 Advantages of creating CDF include:
 - Allows more variety in the input parameters (for example, instead of just a numeric field, radio fields and cyclic fields can also be used)